Mass Registration of Patients by Home Letter

 You can register a patient using their home address to verify their identity.
 This is highly scalable allowing you to register lots of patients simultaneously through a mass mailing.

-- Each patient receives a letter at their home address.
-The letter has registration instructions and customised registration codes.
+Each patient receives a letter at their home address.
+The letter has registration instructions and customised registration codes with a date the codes expire.

 Why this letter works